GIScience/pytest-approval/README.md

 ## Configuration

 Approved and received files are stored next to the test file per default.
-If you want to save those files in a specific directory instead, please set the `approvals-dir` key in your `pyproject.toml`:
+If you want to save those files in a specific directory instead, please set the `approved-dir` key in your `pyproject.toml`:

 ```toml
 [tool.pytest-approval]